Healing Strategies:

 analytic methods were used.

 RESULTS: At 20 years after treatment, 49% (128 of 263) reported the sensation of lymphedema.
-Arm

-for 13% (33 of 263 women).
-Seventy-seven percent (98 of 128) noted onset within 3 years after the
+in inches) for 13% (33 of 263 women).
+Seventy-seven percent (98 of 128) noted onset within 3 years

-lymphedema: arm infection/injury and weight gain since operation (P < 0.001 and P = 0.02,
+associated with lymphedema: arm infection/injury and weight gain since operation (P < 0.001 and P

-respectively).
-CONCLUSIONS: This defined cohort, treated by axillary dissection 20 years ago,
+= 0.02, respectively).
+CONCLUSIONS: This defined cohort, treated by axillary dissection 20 years

-undergoing sentinel lymph node biopsy.
+patients undergoing sentinel lymph node biopsy.
 Copyright 2001 American Cancer Society.

 -----------------------------------------------------------------------------------------

-allow me to avoid axillary lymph node dissection?
+information to allow me to avoid axillary lymph node dissection?

 The Parmigiani study, cited below, suggests especially with respect to breast cancer patients who are